 Your Guide to the 4 Section 8 Requirements

 The United States Department of Housing and Urban Development (HUD) defines affordable housing as someone spending no more than 30% of their gross income per month.
 This means that they must not spend more than $720 per month, in the case that they earn $2,400.
-That is much lower than what the average renter spends.
-If you can relate and find it hard to look for housing aid, you can always consider the Section 8 Housing Assistance program.
+If you find it hard to look for housing aid, you can always consider the Section 8 Housing Assistance program.

 Defining The Section 8 Program